ghanta1996/cv-tools/README.md

   - To add a small space, use two spaces (e.g., `"Text  2 spaces later"`).
   - To add an "em" space, use four spaces or a tab (e.g., `"Text    4 spaces later"` or `"Text\twith a tab"`).

+- **Quotes**
+  - Always use single quotes for quoted phrases (e.g., 'Data Science Club') to avoid issues with double quotes inside YAML.
+  - cv-tools will automatically convert these into proper LaTeX-style double quotes (``like this'') during rendering.

 Here’s an example YAML configuration that utilizes these special characters:

 ```yaml